laythyum/Inventory-Manager-StockFlow-/README.md

-This is my part of the full "FlowStock" project:
+This is my part of the full "StockFlow" project:

 🔧 My Contribution
 I worked on the ["Backend/database"], mainly focusing on: